 For several months, I've taken on more supervisory duties, such as teaching new salespeople how to use the CRM software and explaining our protocol for sales calls.
 I really enjoy mentoring new employees, but I'm not sure my salary reflects the added work.

 In addition, I've contributed a great deal to the company since I began working here.
 I average 23 daily cold calls and have a 17 percent closure rate.
-I hit or exceed KPIs regularly, and I've built our customer base by 11 percent.
+I meet or exceed KPIs regularly, and I've built our customer base by 11 percent.
 I've also won five sales awards since I've been here.

 After you've made your pitch for a raise, your boss will likely have questions.
 Try to anticipate them and answer thoughtfully and professionally.
-Plan for a compromise in case your boss doesn't agree with your wants.
+Plan for a compromise in case your boss doesn't agree with your requests.

 Examples of questions your boss might ask include: